rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 !!! quote "Genesis 6:4"
     There were giants in the earth in those days; and also after that, when the sons of God came in unto the daughters of men, and they bare children to them, the same became mighty men which were of old, men of renown.

-We see the *Nephilim* first referenced immediately before the flood, associating the *Nephilim* with the cause of the flood.
+We see the *nephilim* first referenced immediately before the flood, associating the nephilim with the cause of the flood.
 The evil in those days was so great, the hearts of men so corrupted, that only Noah found favor with God.

 !!! quote "2 Peter 2:4-5"
     For if God spared not the angels that sinned, but cast them down to hell, and delivered them into chains of darkness, to be reserved unto judgment;
     And spared not the old world, but saved Noah the eighth person, a preacher of righteousness, bringing in the flood upon the world of the ungodly

-Living *Nephilim* are also referenced after the flood, which demonstrates that this was not a uniquely antediluvian phenomena.
+Living nephilim are also referenced after the flood, which demonstrates that this was not a uniquely antediluvian phenomena.
-And further that the descendents of Noah also produced *Nephilim*.
+And further that the descendents of Noah also produced nephilim.

 !!! quote "Numbers 13:33"
     And there we saw the giants, the sons of Anak, which come of the giants: and we were in our own sight as grasshoppers, and so we were in their sight.

-Unlike the classic Greek giants, the *Nephilim* are not mindless brutes, but instead *mighty*, and *men of renown*.
+Unlike the classic Greek giants, the nephilim are not mindless brutes, but instead *mighty*, and *men of renown*.
 The size seems both metaphoric as well as literal.
 They could be understood today as strongmen or warlords, metaphoric in some cases although the concept is universal across all ancient and modern cultures.

 In the Hebrew these giants are sometimes called *rephaim*, which refers to spirits of the dead, or as inhabitants of the underworld.
-It was believed in ancient Judaism and in ancient Christianity that the spirits of dead *Nephilim* are among the ranks of demons.
+It was believed in ancient Judaism and in ancient Christianity that the spirits of dead nephilim are among the ranks of demons.

 ???+ warning "Sethite View"
     The [Sethite View](https://www.khouse.org/articles/1997/110/) is a modern understanding of "sons of God" as referring to the male descendents of Seth, and the "daughters of men" referring to the female descendents of Cain.
 This view ignores scripture itself (both canonical and apocryphal) as well as ignoring tradition.